vabdas/Easy-Notes-by-Vaibhav-Dashora/README.md

 # Easy-Notes-by-Vaibhav-Dashora
 Take Quick Notes

-We can add, update, delete various notes through easynotes.
+We can Create, Read, Update and Delete various notes through easynotes.